redromnon/HeroicBashLauncher/README.md

 ### Launching Games

 #### Steam Deck users
-Your games will be automatically added to Steam.
+Your games will be automatically added to Steam along with the artwork.
 Just open Steam or switch to the Deck UI Mode to launch your titles.

 #### Non-Deck users
 - Run your game by executing the game's launch script by double-clicking the game's launch scipt, using the terminal like ```./RocketLeague_Heroic.sh```